Fine Art Display Cards

 - Materials used (e.g., oil on canvas, fresco)

 - Style represented (e.g., Impressionism)

-- Six famous pieces of art in each series
+- Six famous pieces of art in each series (36 in the set)

 - Rounded corners (no pricked fingers or dog-eared cards)